Specialisations

 Various modern technologies are based on the use of nuclear methods.
 This focus area concentrates on these techniques and covers a wide range of typical applications.
 This includes, for example, detector development and characterisation for industrial and fundamental research for various applications.
 Special knowledge of the interaction of radiation with materials is required here.
 Radiation protection is also part of this, for which specialists are always needed, as protection against the dangers of nuclear radiation is extremely important.
 The development and use of various accelerator systems, again in industry and research, is also a typical task in the field of nuclear technology.
 A modern matter of concern for humanity is the growing demand for energy.
 Here, research into the further development of next-generation nuclear reactor concepts, including safety and waste management aspects, urgently needs to be conducted by experts in nuclear technologies.
 Similarly, the dismantling of nuclear facilities and the disposal of nuclear waste is a rapidly evolving task that requires highly skilled professionals.

-Langer, Christoph, Prof. Dr. phil. nat.
+Langer, Christoph, Prof. Dr.

 Teaching Subject: Physik, Kernphysik

-Photo Prof. Dr. phil. nat.
-Christoph Langer
+Photo Prof. Dr. Christoph Langer

 Professor